dngus136/supply-depot/README.md

-It is about statisticstional data analasys.
+It is about data analasys.